 A query by a filer seeking from the court record system the names and addresses of parties in a new case who must be served to establish court jurisdiction over them in the new case

-Transmission of copies of or links to documents submitted for filing to any party in a new case or any newly added parties in an existing case, except in the electronic delivery of documents to a process server or registered agent.
+Transmission of copies of or links to documents submitted for filing to any party in a new case or any newly added parties in an existing case, except in the electronic delivery of documents to a registered agent.

 Amend the second sentence as follows:

-This specification does NOT support “primary service,” which entails the service of summonses, subpoenas, warrants and other documents that establish court jurisdiction over persons, making them parties to a case, except through electronic delivery to process servers and registered agents through the ServeProcess operation described in Section 6.1.6.
+This specification does NOT support “primary service,” which entails the service of summonses, subpoenas, warrants and other documents that establish court jurisdiction over persons, making them parties to a case, except through electronic delivery to registered agents through the ServeProcess operation described in Section 6.1.6.

 Document Stamp MDE